-Review the Drought Management Strategy Plan annually, and revise it if necessary based upon the availability of additional scientific data collected by or presented to the Board.
+Review the Drought Management Strategy Plan annually and revise it if necessary, based upon the availability of additional scientific data collected by or presented to the Board.
 The Drought Management Strategy Plan will be implemented when specified conditions require.

-- 1. Review on an annual basis all of the conditions and requirements specified in the Drought Management Strategy Plan that would trigger its implementation. - 2.
-Use data that are available from local weather stations monitoring rainfall, looking at the correlation between rainfall, water levels, groundwater recharge and availability. - 3.
+- Review on an annual basis all the conditions and requirements specified in the Drought Management Strategy Plan that would trigger its implementation. - 2.
+Use data that are available from District monitoring wells and local weather stations monitoring rainfall, looking at rainfall, water levels, and availability. - 3.
 Provide a link on the District's website for TWDB's drought web page. https://waterdatafortexas.org/drought

-10.6 Addressing Natural Resource Issues That Impact the Use and Availability of Groundwater and Which are Impacted By the Use of Groundwater
+10.6 Addressing Natural Resource Issues That Impact the Use and Availability of Groundwater and Which are Impacted By the Use of Groundwater impact of oil and gas production or waste and disposal operations associated with oil and gas production on groundwater availability and quality, as well as the impact of groundwater production on the production of oil and gas in the District.